ballerina-platform/persist-tools/docs/spec/spec.md

 Behaviour of the `init` command,
 - User should invoke the command within a bal project
 - If the user invokes the command twice, it will not fail.
-It will execute the steps once again.
+It will verify that all the configurations are in place for the definition files defined inside the `persist` directory.
+If not, add missing configurations and files.

 ## 3. Generating Persistence Derived Types and Clients